Vector theory of gravity: Universe without black holes and solution of dark energy problem: Summary

 For the Universe expansion the present theory gives the same answer as general relativity with cosmological constant and zero spatial curvature.
 However, zero spatial curvature of the Universe is a solution of our equations, while in general relativity the spatial curvature is a free parameter.
 Thus, vector theory of gravity does not have the Euclidicity problem, that is why space is almost perfectly Euclidean on large scales.

 Moreover, the vector theory of gravity solves the dark energy problem.
-Namely, the theory yields, with no free parameters, the value of the cosmological constant $\Omega _{\Lambda }=2/3\approx 0.67$ which agrees with the recent Planck result $\Omega _{\Lambda }=0.686\pm 0.02$ \cite{Planck14}.
+Namely, the theory yields, with no free parameters, the value of the cosmological constant $\Omega _{\Lambda }=2/3\approx 0.67$\footnote{ This value of $\Omega _{\Lambda }$ was obtained assuming that matter in the Universe is nonrelativistic.
+However, small fraction of matter (e.g. neutrinos) is relativistic which can slightly modify $\Omega _{\Lambda }$.
+Measuring deviation of $\Omega _{\Lambda }$ from $2/3$ in future more accurate observations could give us information about the amount of relativistic matter.} which agrees with the recent Planck result $\Omega _{\Lambda }=0.686\pm 0.02$ \cite{Planck14}.
 General relativity failed to predict the value of $\Omega _{\Lambda }$, but the present vector theory of gravity passes this cosmological test.
 This result is crucial since it points to the vector nature of gravity rather than a tensor field.

 The present theory provides an explanation of the dark energy as the energy of longitudinal (div $\mathbf{h}\neq 0$) gravitational field induced by the Universe expansion (see Fig. \ref{DarkEnergy}).
 Namely, time variation of the spatial scale caused by the Universe expansion produces matter current directed away from an observer.
 Such current generates longitudinal part of the vector gravitational field (similarly to generation of the vector potential by the electric current in classical electrodynamics) which possesses negative energy and accelerates expansion of the Universe\footnote{ Universe expansion induces non radiative longitudinal gravitational field which is not quantized.
 This is different from graviton which is a quantized transverse field.
 Since graviton is a composite particle there are constraints imposed by the Pauli exclusion principle on its generation.
 However, for the classical longitudinal field there are no such constraints.} .